benmoss/quacky/CHANGELING.markdown

 # CHANGELOG

+## Unreleased

+Fix a bug where methods accepting a splat would short-circuit duck type verification

 ## 0.2.8

 Support methods that "respond_to" a method but implement the method via method_missing.
 (The Kimmel - https://github.com/moonmaster9000/quacky/pull/13)